ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - `rectangular diagonal matrix`
     - non square
 - `triangular matrix`
+  - triangular matrices contain eigenvalues on the main diagonal
   - `upper triangular matrix`
     - A square matrix is an `upper triangular matrix` if all entries (i,j) below its main diagonal (i.e., satisfying i > j) are zeros
   - `lower triangular`